 By Joseph W. Doherty, K2SOO

-preselector and signal booster, can make your old receiver practically jump right off the table.
+preselector and signal booster, can make your old receiver practically jump right

-untuned plate circuit is used to prevent oscillation.
-The output is resistancecapacity-coupled and fed directly
+tube.
+An untuned plate circuit is used to prevent oscillation.
+The output is resistance-capacity-coupled

 CI-360-μμfd. variable capacitor